Hyunho-Won/SNN_paper/README.md

-1. As shown in Equation (1), the time step length of raw event data is divided into T𝑖 units to forms event data into groups of output time steps(Tt').
+(1) As shown in Equation (1), the time step length of raw event data is divided into T𝑖 units to forms event data into groups of output time steps(Tt').

 <img src = "https://user-images.githubusercontent.com/122242141/211255110-55c0ea00-9878-4023-810b-f3b93555219b.png" width="20%" height="20%">

-2. Event data of each group is accumulated and output based on the time (t) axis.
+(2) Event data of each group is accumulated and output based on the time (t) axis.

 <img src = "https://user-images.githubusercontent.com/122242141/211251530-73c864bf-b71a-4d79-af8b-e55848ed63ba.png" width="80%" height="80%">
+Figure 2.
+Pre-processing process

 ### Methods of accumulating event data based on the t-axis.
 (a) Accumulate event data per pixel